 Where is Machu Picchu located?

 Peru is a land of desert, jungle and mountains.
 The Andes mountains run along the spine of the country.
-Located centrally in the east, amid a sprawling ocean of peaks and rivers and valleys, nestled upon a mountain ridge that eluded the Spanish conquistadors and colonisers for centuries, can be found – although not easily, not without the help of the local campesinos (farmers) – the citadel of Machu Picchu.
+Machu Picchu is located centrally in the east, amid a sprawling ocean of peaks and rivers and valleys.
+Nestled upon a mountain ridge that eluded the Spanish conquistadors and colonisers for centuries with the help of the local campesinos (farmers).

-The ridge that it sits upon is only 2,429m (7,972ft) above sea level; not the highest peak in the region by any stretch.
+The ridge it sits upon is only 2,429m (7,972ft) above sea level; not the highest peak in the region by any stretch.
 Even some of the neighbouring towns and settlements are at a higher elevation.
-Yet the ruins of Machu Picchu remained a mystery not just for their elevation, but also their inaccessibility to colonial explorers.
-The palace sat near the heart of the Incan empire, at the head of the Sacred Valley and accessed by the famed Incan trails; precisely laid stone paths that navigated the peaks and troughs of the Andean mountains to which the Inca had called home.
+Yet the ruins of Machu Picchu remained a mystery not just for their height but their inaccessibility to colonial explorers.
+The palace sat near the heart of the Incan empire, at the head of the Sacred Valley.
+Accessed only by Incan trails; precisely laid stone paths that navigated the peaks and troughs of the Andean mountains to which the Inca had called home.

-There are a variety of options for taking a vacation in Machu Picchu, from the one-day trip for those pressed for time, to multi-day treks through mountains and jungle that culminate in arrival at the Incan citadel on the final day.
+There are a variety of options for taking a vacation in Machu Picchu.
+There’s the one-day trip for those with limited time.
+There are also multi-day treks through mountains and jungle which culminate in arrival on the final day.
 If you choose one of the trek options, then the tour operator will book and arrange the entry ticket to Machu Picchu for you.

-But it is perfectly possible to organise your own trip to travel to Machu Picchu, in which case you will need to book your own ticket.
+It is possible to organise your own trip to travel to Machu Picchu in which case you will need to book your own ticket for the entry.
 Only 2,500 visitors are permitted a day, between the hours of 06.00 and 16.00 (it closes at 17.00).
 Fortunately the site is open every day including holidays, so when booking your only concern should be availability.
 Because tour operators might book up to 40 tickets at a time, it is not uncommon for the day’s availability to suddenly fill up.
-On the other hand, tickets can also be booked very frequently for the following day.
+On the other hand, tickets can also be booked very frequently for the following day in low season.

 When booking your tickets to Machu Picchu, you will have a range of options.

-- There is the Machu Picchu + Huayna Picchu ticket, which gives you access to climb the foreboding peak that overlooks the Machu Picchu ruins.
+You have the Machu Picchu + Huayna Picchu ticket, which gives you access to climb the foreboding peak that overlooks the Machu Picchu ruins.
 There are two intakes for this ticket; one between 07.00 – 08.00 hours and another between 10.00 – 11.00 hours, with 200 spaces in each intake a day.
 Huayna Picchu is a steep and scary climb not without risk, so be warned, although the views are even more spectacular.
-We recommend to book one month in advance.
+We recommend to book this trek three months in advance.

 Getting There – How to get from Cusco to Machu Picchu